Azure/azure-sdk-for-java/sdk/appconfiguration/azure-data-appconfiguration/README.md

 ConfigurationSetting setting = client.setConfigurationSetting("some_key", "some_label", "some_value");
 ConfigurationSetting retrievedSetting = client.getConfigurationSetting("some_key", "some_label");
 ```
-For conditional request, if you want to include the ETag value of `ConfigurationSetting` in the HTTP request,
+For conditional request, if you want to conditionally fetch a configuration setting, set `ifChanged` to true.
-set the `ifChanged` parameter to true.
-If you decided to make a conditional request, the method could return a
-response with status code 304 (Which indicates the given configuration in the request is exactly same as in the service) if the configuration setting contains same ETag value as in the service, and response's value will be null.
+When `ifChanged` is true, the configuration setting is only retrieved if it is different than the given `setting`.
+This is determined by comparing the ETag of the `setting` to the one in the service to see if they are the same or not.
+If the ETags are not the same, it means the configuration setting is different, and its value is retrieved.
 ```Java
 Response<ConfigurationSetting> settingResponse = client.getConfigurationSettingWithResponse(setting, null, true, Context.NONE);
 ```